Laine-Neural-Network-SA/engineeringprinciples/README.md

 ### Collaboration in a remote-friendly environment

 Laine is a remote-first company.
 With engineers living largely distributed, we value collaboration very highly.

-* With complex tasks, two engineers will work closely to build it together.
-* With shorter tasks (<1 day), we either deliver before the end of the day or add an engineer.
 * **We ask for help early and prioritize helping others over our own work.**

 ---